tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The message gets printed to the console once but nothing happens when we click the button a second time.
 Why does this not work even when our event handler contains a function _console.log_?

 <!-- Ongelma on nyt siinä, että tapahtumankäsittelijänä on <i>funktion kutsu</i>, eli varsinaiseksi tapahtumankäsittelijäksi tulee funktion kutsun paluuarvo, joka on tässä tapauksessa määrittelemätön arvo <i>undefined</i>. -->
-The issue here is that our event handler is defined as a <i>function call</i> which means that the event handler is actually assigned the returned value from the function which in the case of _console.log_ is <i>undefined</i>.
+The issue here is that our event handler is defined as a <i>function call</i> which means that the event handler is actually assigned the returned value from the function, which in the case of _console.log_ is <i>undefined</i>.

 <!-- Funktiokutsu _console.log('nappia painettu')_ suoritetaan siinä vaiheessa kun komponentti renderöidään, ja tämän takia konsoliin tulee tulostus kertalleen. -->
 The _console.log_ function call gets executed when the component is rendered and for this reason it gets printed once to the console.

 <!-- Myös seuraava yritys on virheellinen -->
-The following attempt is flawed as well
+The following attempt is flawed as well:
 ```js
 <button onClick={setValue(0)}>nappi</button>
 ```

 <!-- jälleen olemme yrittäneet laittaa tapahtumankäsittelijäksi funktiokutsun.
 Ei toimi.
 Tämä yritys aiheuttaa myös toisen ongelman.
 Kun komponenttia renderöidään, suoritetaan tapahtumankäsittelijänä oleva funktiokutsu _setValue(0)_ joka taas saa aikaan komponentin uudelleenrenderöinnin.
 Ja uudelleenrenderöinnin yhteydessä funktiota kutsutaan uudelleen käynnistäen jälleen uusi uudelleenrenderöinti, ja joudutaan päättymättömään rekursioon. -->
 We have once again tried to set a function call as the event handler.
 This does not work.
 This particular attempt also causes another problem.
 When the component is rendered the function _setValue(0)_ gets executed which in turn causes the component to be re-rendered.
-Re-rendering in turn calls the _setValue(0)_ again resulting in an infinite recursion.
+Re-rendering in turn calls _setValue(0)_ again, resulting in an infinite recursion.

 <!-- Jos haluamme suorittaa tietyn funktiokutsun tapahtuvan nappia painettaessa, toimii seuraava -->
 Executing a particular function call when the button is clicked can be accomplished like this: